Jaycobson/outreachy-contributions/README.md

 - Checking for duplicates and data integrity
 - Class distribution analysis
 - Chemical property visualization (molecular weight, LogP, etc.)
-- Structural similarity assessment

 ## 🚀 Molecular Featurization

-This project uses the **RDKit Descriptor Model** from Ersilia Model Hub for comprehensive molecular featurization.
+This project leverages the Uni-Mol molecular representation model from the [Ersilia Model Hub](https://www.ersilia.io/model-hub) for advanced molecular featurization.
+The model is also available in this [github repository](https://github.com/ersilia-os/eos39co).

+Uni-Mol employs an SE(3) equivariant transformer architecture, designed to capture intricate 3D molecular structures.
+Trained on over 200 million conformations, it generates high-quality molecular embeddings, enhancing predictive performance in cheminformatics and drug discovery applications.
+Its model id is eos39co in the Ersilia Model Hub

 ### Setup Ersilia Model
 ```bash